 First, I am not trying to sell you software or other services.
 I’m offering suggestions based on 20-plus years of industry experience.

-Second, I’m not trying to make the act of starting a business seem easy.
+Second, I’m not trying to make starting a business seem easy.
 It is not.
-It will require you, the entrepreneur, to learn new things and put what you learn into practice.
+It will require you, the entrepreneur, to learn and put those findings into practice.

 It is time for you to take action.
 Start the business that could change your life.

-- Eric Bandholz’s 19-part “Building an Ecommerce Business” is essential reading (and listening) for entrepreneurs.
+- Eric Bandholz’s weekly podcast episodes and his 19-part “Building an Ecommerce Business” is essential reading (and listening) for entrepreneurs.
 Each installment is an interview with an ecommerce merchant around a critical topic.

 - Credit card payments are fundamental to ecommerce.
 Contributor Mike Eckler’s 3-part “Credit Card Processing FAQs” and 2-part “Primer on Merchant Accounts” are enormously helpful.